kontent-ai/kontent-ai.github.io/docs/New-product-feature.md

 * Once the feature is defined and the REST API contract is known (not implemented), the development team [submits the GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) based on [feature request template](https://github.com/kontent-ai/repo-template/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) describing the new feature to the respective SDK repositories listed in [develop apps overview](https://kontent.ai/learn/tutorials/develop-apps/overview) (such as this one for [.NET](https://github.com/kontent-ai/kontent-management-sdk-net/issues/120) and [JS](https://github.com/kontent-ai/kontent-management-sdk-js/issues/58)). *You can split the functionality into logical parts as separate issues - it is up to maintainer<->dev team agreement.*
     * For primary stacks - **Javascript and .NET** - assigns issue to dev team members -> see [Implementation checklist](#implementation-checklist) for scope.
 * After the implementation part is done (implemented and successfully reviewed) - the maintainer will handle the release process.
+* File the issue to respective SDK repositories of secondary technologies.

 ## Implementation checklist